plone/plone.restapi/docs/source/endpoints/controlpanels.md

 ### Content rules

-`@controlpanels/content-rules` is a custom control panel endpoint that will allow you to add, remove, and configure available {ref}`rules`.
+`@controlpanels/content-rules` is a custom control panel endpoint that will allow you to add, remove, and configure available {doc}`content-rules`.

 | Verb     | URL                                         | Action                                    |
 | -------- | ------------------------------------------- | ----------------------------------------- |